nutanixworkshops/foundation101/env/postinstall.rst

 VMware vSphere & MS Hyper-V
 ===========================

 These two hypervisors require specific configuration updates either directly on the host or in the management layer, i.e. VMware's vCenter or MS System Center Virtual Machine Manager (SCVMM).
-If the documentation isn't followed the Nutanix Cluster may not perform as expected in certain scenarios.
-Fear not, the steps that need to be followed are located with the Support Portal.
+If the documentation isn't followed the Nutanix Cluster will not perform as expected.
+Fear not, the steps that need to be followed are located within documentation in the Support Portal.

+You **MUST** follow these guides.

 VMware Deployments
 +++++++++++++++++++